-It’s best to where joggers or hiking shoes when you visit Bouddi, as the ground is uneven in areas.
+It’s best to wear joggers or hiking shoes when you visit Bouddi, as the ground is uneven in areas.

 CRACKNECK LOOKOUT is another viewing gem that’s not only popular with surfers searching for good swell.

 Here, you can make a morning of whale watching by throwing a picnic rug down on the grass and watching the gentle giants pass while sipping on a coffee, or perhaps some Champagne.